dim-s/privacy-policies/Solar2033-Premium-Policy.md

 **Privacy Policy**

-Dmitrii Zaitsev built the Solar 2033 Premium app as a Free app.
+Dmitrii Zaitsev built the Solar 2033 Premium app as a Paid app.
 This SERVICE is provided by Dmitrii Zaitsev at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.